Kodak: Great Depression

 Kodak was hard-hit by the Great Depression, although Rochester was spared from its worst effects as banks were able to remain solvent.
-17% of the company's employees were laid off between 1929 to 1933.
+Seventeen percent of the company's employees were laid off between 1929 and 1933.
 Company founder George Eastman committed suicide at his home on March 14, 1932, due to his declining health.
-From 1931 to 1936, Kodak participated in the Rochester Plan, a privately-funded unemployment insurance program to assist jobless and boost consumer spending.
+From 1931 to 1936, Kodak participated in the Rochester Plan, a privately funded unemployment insurance program to assist the jobless and boost consumer spending.
 The program was created by Marion Folsom, who gained national recognition for his work and would later serve as a company director and cabinet secretary for Dwight D. Eisenhower.
 Payments were made between 1933 and 1936, when layoffs ended at Kodak.
 The program led to many statistical improvements at Kodak, but overall had an insignificant effect on the Rochester community, as few companies were willing to join the program.

-Research projects led to a number of new Kodak products in the 1930s.
+Research projects led to several new Kodak products in the 1930s.
 At Kodak Research Laboratories, Leopold Godowsky Jr. and Leopold Mannes invented a three-color film which would be commercially viable.
 In 1935, the product was launched as Kodachrome.
 The company also produced industrial high-speed cameras and began to diversify its chemical operations by producing vitamin concentrates and plastics.
 In 1934, Kodak entered a partnership with Edwin Land to supply polarized lenses, after briefly considering an offer to purchase Land's patents.
 Land would later launch the Polaroid Corporation and invented the first instant camera using emulsions supplied by Kodak.

-Frank Lovejoy succeeded William Stuber as company president in 1934, and Thomas Hargrave became president in 1941.
+Frank Lovejoy succeeded William Stuber as company president in 1934, and Thomas J. Hargrave became president in 1941.

 World War II

 After the American entry into World War II, Kodak ceased its production of amateur film and began supplying the American war effort at the direction of the War Production Board.
 The company produced film, cameras, microfilm, pontoons, synthetic fibers, RDX, variable-time fuses, and hand grenades for the government.

 Kodak's European subsidiaries continued to operate during the war.
 Kodak AG, the German subsidiary, was transferred to two trustees in 1941 to allow the company to continue operating in the event of war between Germany and the United States.
-The company produced film, fuses, triggers, detonators, and other materiel.
-Slave labor was employed at Kodak AG's Stuttgart and Berlin-Kopenick plants.
+The company produced film, fuses, triggers, detonators, and other material.
+Slave labor was employed at Kodak AG's Stuttgart and Berlin-Köpenick plants.
 During the German occupation of France, Kodak-Pathé facilities in Severan and Vincennes were also used to support the German war effort.
 Kodak continued to import goods to the United States purchased from Nazi Germany through neutral nations such as Switzerland.
-This practice was criticized by many American diplomats, but defended by others as more beneficial to the American war effort than detrimental.
+This practice was criticized by many American diplomats but defended by others as more beneficial to the American war effort than detrimental.
 Kodak received no penalties during or after the war for collaboration.